Government Digital Service: Parliamentary review

 In July 2018, the Science and Technology Select Committee announced that it would be carrying out a review into the work of GDS.
 In 2021, some of the functions of GDS were moved to the Central Digital and Data Office, both sit under Cabinet Office.
 In 2023, there was a major review of government efficacy, overseen by Francis Maude, that recommended re-uniting the two departments.

 In 2024, the Labour government, announced that both GDS and CDDO were moved to the Department for Science, Innovation and Technology.
 In January 2025 the GDS, CDDO, Incubator for Artificial Intelligence, Geospatial Commission and parts of the Responsible Tech Adoption Unit would be merged into a new organisation, which would still be known as GDS.

+Responsible AI Advisory Panel

+The Responsible AI Advisory Panel was established by the GDS, which operates under the Department for Science, Innovation and Technology.
+Its primary goal is to provide expert strategic advice, guidance, and scrutiny to senior government officials and ministers regarding the responsible development and deployment of artificial intelligence across the UK public sector.

+The panel brings together external experts from across industry, academia, civil society, and the wider public sector to inform best practices for developing responsible artificial intelligence.
+Operating in an advisory capacity, the group supports the government's broader strategy to ensure public sector technology solutions avoid potential harms, maintain public trust, and align with ethical standards such as the Algorithmic Transparency Recording Standard.